misode/PathGenerator/README.md

 1. Only one path can be active at the same time

 ## Technical
-When the player clicks the carrot on a stick, a minecart gets teleported with its `path_x`, `path_y` and `path_z` scores set according to the direction the player was facing.
-When the player enters the minecart it gets the `started` tag.
-When the minecart has that tag, its `Motion` is constantly updated to match the scores.
-When the player exits the minecart it gets killed.
+When the player clicks the carrot on a stick, a llama gets teleported with its `path_x`, `path_y` and `path_z` scores set according to the direction the player was facing.
+When the player mounts the llama, it gets the `started` tag.
+When the llama has that tag, its `Motion` is constantly updated to match the scores.
+When the player dismounts the llama, it gets killed.
+The reason it's using a llama is because they're the only rideable entity that can be made completely invisible without a resource pack and is controlled by the server

 The datapack uses the following objectives: `path`, `path_click`, `path_x`, `path_y`, `path_z`